PawelGutkowski/openmrs-module-openconceptlab/README.md

 ### Development environment

-Please make sure you have the following installed:
+Please make sure you have the following installed: asd asd a
 - MySQL 5.6.x
 - JDK 1.7
 - Maven